cth/banpipe/README.md

 ### Examples

-Documented examples are available in the `examples/` folder of banpipe [(on github)](https://github.com/cth/banpipe/tree/master/examples).
+Documented examples are available in the `examples/` folder of BANpipe [(on github)](https://github.com/cth/banpipe/tree/master/examples).

 ## For developers